SJokEr003/branch-predictor/README.md

 The folder traces contains five traces of branch instructions against which your predictor is to be tested.
 The given framework does all that for you.

-The files in folder traces/ contain the branch program addresses and the result(taken or not taken) for statndard banchmarks:
+The files in folder traces/ contain the branch program addresses and the result(taken or not taken) for some standard banchmarks:

 	4255370 0
 	4255447 0